FACT-Finder/FACT-Finder-PHP-Library/README.md

 Documentation ToDos
 -------------------

+- PHPDoc of the code
-- General documentation (on recommended usage)
+- General documentation in GitHub wiki
+  - How to use
--- Page vs Client vs Server
+  - Concepts: Namespace structure (esp.
+Page vs Client vs Server)
+  - Concepts: Loader and name lookup
--- Encodings
+  - Concepts: Encodings
   - Upgrade guide
-- Demo documentation using Docco.